Korni Grupa: Early years (1968–1969)

-The band was soon invited to perform in the Radio Belgrade show Studio VI vam pruža šansu (Studio VI Offers You a Chance), however, Kojadinović refused to sing, so for the band's appearance in the show Kovač provided the lead vocals.
+The band was soon invited to perform on the Radio Belgrade show Studio VI vam pruža šansu (Studio VI is Offering You a Chance), however, Kojadinović refused to sing, so Kovač had to jump in on short notice to provide the lead vocals.
 The reason for her refusal was the selection of the songs for the performance, including the song "Marijan", the first song the Kovač had written with the band, which Kojadinović, heavily influenced by the 1960s underground music, especially Julie Driscoll (whose version of "Season of the Witch" the band used to perform at the time), considered overly commercial.
-Since the rest of the band took Kovač's side, Kojadinović was excluded from the band, after which she started a short-lasting solo career, releasing one EP and two 7-inch singles before retiring from music and, after graduating from the Belgrade Faculty of Law, becoming a lawyer.
+Since the rest of the band took Kovač's side, Kojadinović was excluded from the band, after which she started a solo career that would turn out to be short lived, releasing one EP and two 7-inch singles before retiring from music and, after graduating from the University of Belgrade's Faculty of Law, becoming a lawyer.

-Dušan "Prele" Prelević, well-known around Belgrade at the time for his distinctive rhythm and blues and soul vocal style and excessive lifestyle, became the new Korni Grupa vocalist.
-At the time, Kovač was influenced by the emerging progressive rock musical style, but due to the hostility of a part of the audience and the media towards the music, he wrote the pop-oriented song "Cigu-ligu" ("Tweedle-dum, Tweedle-dee") which Korni Grupa performed at the 1968 Jugovizija festival in Zagreb, the competition for the Yugoslav representative on the Eurovision song contest.
-Prelević arrived drunk to the performance, leading to an argument with Kovač that ended in the decision that he should leave the band.
-Nevertheless, in 1969, the band released their debut single "Cigu-ligu", with "Čovek i pas" ("A Man and a Dog") as the B-side, recorded with Prelević on vocals, the latter of which Prelević rerecorded on his solo album Ja, Prele (I, Prele), released in 1996.
-Having left Korni Grupa, Prelević appeared in the cult 1969 Yugoslav adaptation of the Hair musical in Atelje 212 theatre, recorded a studio album with progressive rock band Opus, a single with keyboardist Oliver Mandić, as well as several solo albums and devoted to a literary and journalism career.
+Dušan "Prele" Prelević, well-known locally in Belgrade at the time for his distinctive rhythm and blues and soul vocal style and excessive lifestyle, became the new Korni Grupa vocalist.
+In early 1969, the band was invited to compete at the 1969 Jugovizija festival, the selection for the Yugoslav representative at the Eurovision song contest, which entailed coming up with an original number.
+For the band's entry, despite being heavily influenced by the emerging progressive rock genre, Kovač opted to write a pop-oriented song, "Cigu-ligu" ("Tweedle-dum, Tweedle-dee"), due to picking up on what he felt to be a hostility that a sizeable section of the Yugoslav audience and media exhibited towards the progressive sound.
+Appearing at the competition in February 1969, held that year in Zagreb, as one of the three acts representing RTV Belgrade (the other two being Lola Jovanović and Žarko Dančuo), Korni Grupa's singer Prelević showed up drunk for the performance.
+Despite the band finishing third among seventeen competing acts, Prelević's behaviour led to an argument with bandleader Kovač that resulted in a mutual decision for Prelević to leave the band.
+Nevertheless, later in 1969, the band released "Cigu-ligu" as their debut single, with "Čovek i pas" ("A Man and a Dog") as the B-side, all three numbers recorded with Prelević on vocals, the latter of which Prelević would re-record decades later on his 1996 solo album Ja, Prele (I, Prele).
+After leaving Korni Grupa, Prelević appeared in the cult 1969 Yugoslav staging of the Hair musical in Atelje 212 theatre, recorded a studio album with progressive rock band Opus, a single with keyboardist Oliver Mandić, as well as several solo albums and devoted to a literary and journalism career.